0x416c6578/0x416c6578.github.io/notes/go-class.md

   // Useful if we want to do something if an entry is / isn't in the map }
 ```

+- **Important:** you cannot take the address of a map entry (e.g. like `&myMap["Hello"]`)
+  - The reason for this is the map can change its internal structure and the pointers to entries are dynamic so it is very unsafe to reference a map entry

 ## Various Builtin Functions
 <figure>